ashnair1/COCO-Assistant/README.md

 #### Merge datasets

 The `combine` function allows you to merge  multiple datasets.
-Note however, that the individiual annotations needs to have different annotation ids so that they can be seamlessly merged.
-In the future, functionality will be added to check annotation ids automatically.

 #### Remove_cat